Fort Picolata: History

 The first Picolata Conference, held November 15–18, 1765, between British officials and a delegation of Lower Creek and Seminole leaders, was organized by John Stuart, Indian superintendent of the Southern Department, and summoned by Governor James Grant, to negotiate the boundaries between Indian and British lands.
 A treaty was signed at the congress, by which the Indians ceded over two million acres of land in northeast Florida to the British, stretching thirty-five miles from the coast westward past the St. Johns, and including all the tidewater land on the rest of the peninsula, extending up to ten miles inland from the coast.
 The conference was attended by the American botanist and explorer John Bartram and his son William.

 In his Travels, William Bartram wrote that he had visited Fort Picolata in April, 1774, and found it "dismantled and deserted".
 This is not what actually occurred; the misstatement may be attributed to the fact that it had been 18 years between his visit and the publication of his journal in 1792.
-In a report made in 1774 to his patron, Dr. John Fothergill, his father John's agent in England, Bartram wrote that he had stopped "at Picolata Fort. which I observed was newly repared [sic]."
+In a report made in 1774 to his patron, Dr. John Fothergill (Fothergill was the agent in England for William’s father, John Bartram), Bartram wrote that he had stopped "at Picolata Fort. which I observed was newly repared [sic]."

 In his memoirs, then first-lieutenant William T. Sherman notes being stationed at Picolata during the Second Seminole War, between 1841-1842.
 He stated that, at that time, Picolata consisted of two buildings, one "which had been built for a hospital, and the dwelling of a family named Williams."